WTF is an Agenticist?

 The Four Pillars of Agentic Thinking

-As I've been developing this concept and observing how people naturally approach AI collaboration, I've identified four core thinking patterns that separate agenticists from AI users:
+Observing how people naturally approach AI collaboration reveals four distinguishing thinking patterns separating agenticists from conventional AI users:

 1. Partnership Over Tools

-The difference is collaboration versus utilization.
-Agenticists invite AI into their thinking process, not just their task execution.
+Agenticists invite AI into foundational thinking rather than task execution.

 2. Questions Over Answers